-- Truth Be Told Quotes

 With the #MeToo movement, we are seeing just how often lines of respect and caring are being abused.
 Through this increased awareness, we as a society are sorting out where the lines should be.
 What’s the difference between flirting and harassment?
 Between consent and manipulation?
 How do we all learn to live and work together-- explore, grow, find love-- and keep it healthy?

 I have two daughters and two sons- and I tell them all the same thing.
 It’s about respect.
 If you are mature enough to engage in anything of a sexual nature, you’d better be mature enough to pay attention and understand the other person’s perspective.
+First and foremost is to treat each other with respect.

 It’s not ok to just invade someone’s personal space.
 Slow down and ask.
 Consider the other person’s perspective and feelings.
 Then respect their answer without emotional manipulation.
 Sex should never be a bargaining tool.
 And if the person can’t respond and have that conversation coherently— back off and help them to safety.